CzakoZoltan08/BlazorPaginationExample/README.md

 }
 ```

-## Define the CallBack for the OnePageChange event
+## Define the CallBack for the OnPageChange event

 The BlazorPaginationComponent defines an **EvenCallback<int>** called **OnPageChange**.
 This will fire each time the user selects a new page.
 In your component you should define the logic which has to be executed when the user selects a new page.